As the recovery process for Hurricanes Maria, Harvey and Irma continues, federal officials offer the following advice:

 Find help if you're feeling distressed.
 You can talk to a professional who can help you cope with emotional distress from the storm by calling the Disaster Distress Line at 1-800-985-5990 or texting TalkWithUs to 66746.

 Know where to find trusted information.
 After major storms, rumors circulate and scammers may try to take advantage of you.
 Make sure you know what's real and what's fake.
-Check FEMA's rumor control information for trusted storm and recovery updates.
+Check FEMA's rumor control page for Maria or for Harvey for trusted storm and recovery updates.

 For the latest information (in multiple languages) on Harvey, visit FEMA.gov or follow USAGov and FEMA on Twitter.